takemobiteam/takemobi-test.github.io/docs/index.md

 **Master Data** is relatively static data that includes information about physical places and the Business Rules that should apply to relevant Bookings during planning.
 Business Rules specified in the Bookings themselves generally override Business Rules supplied in Master Data.

 ## Key Concepts in Master Data
+in the diagram, idk if this true or not, or if we can, but i think its like one airport to a destination (would double check with jacob) no that important though

 ![Master Data Download](./attachments/MasterDataDownload.jpg)